Table of Contents

 For residential flat surfaces that are made of concrete and stones, 2000 PSI or less is ideal and won’t do much harm to the surface within a reasonable distance.

 Most professional pressure washers go upwards to 4,000 PSI and can do damage to the flat surface if the wrong nozzles are used.
 Make sure your professional is insured, trained, and knowledgeable.
+Here’s a good read on what to look for when hiring a pressure washing professionals.

-Now that you know a lot more about pressure washing vs soft washing, what method will you be using to clean your exterior surface?
+Now that you know a lot more about pressure washing vs. soft washing, what method will you be using to clean your exterior surface?

 Handling solutions and pressure requires extensive knowledge and experience and can take years to know what works.
-If you have all the time in the world and want to learn, jump right in and start cleaning, you’ll eventually find out what works and what doesn’t.
+If you have all the time in the world and want to learn, jump right in, and start cleaning, you’ll eventually find out what works and what doesn’t.

 For homeowners looking to save time and headaches, give us a call.
 Full Color Cleaners have had years of exterior cleaning experience and can get the job done right within several hours.
 We make it easy and effective for homeowners to work with us.